 Before COVID-19, only 8% of the workforce worked remotely.
 A new Gallup found that 56% of U.S. workers were "always" or "sometimes" working remotely in January 2021.
 It looks like remote work (or at least having the option to work remotely) will no longer be a "trend" but an expectation once the pandemic has passed.

 It’s not just employees that are working remotely--it’s your learners, too.
-To keep your training program running strong, you need a learning management system (LMS) that enables you to train in person and remotely.
-With these five must-have LMS features, you’ll be set to create remote learning experiences, not just click-through eLearning courses.
+To keep your learning program running strong, you need a learning management system (LMS) that enables you to deliver learning both in-person and remotely.
+With these five must-have LMS features, you’ll be set to create engaging remote learning experiences, not just boring click-through eLearning courses.

 1) Collaboration Integrations — Keep Your Instructors Teaching

 Before COVID-19, many programs harnessed the power of blended learning.
 Online modules prepared learners for in-class discussions and group work.
-You don’t need to give up blended training just because learners can’t come in-person.
+You don’t need to give up blended learning just because learners can’t come in person.
 Video conferencing software allows you to continue your program with virtual instructor-led training (VILT).

 As an added bonus, collaboration tools can help remote workers feel less lonely.
 You can integrate social learning into your programs with discussion boards, communities of practice, and group projects.
 For training companies, you can even integrate these social learning options into a subscription service.

 🔎If you want to incorporate social learning virtually, find more tips in our blog post, Remote Training: Transform Social Distancing into Social Learning.

 2) In-the-flow of Work Integrations — Solve Problems Quickly